 The Fuqua Technology Commons is the academic technology center for the Hampden-Sydney College campus.
-Located on Floor 1 of the Bortz Library, the FTC is where students, faculty, and staff can gain assistance in the use of various hardware and software.
-We loan video cameras, still cameras, digital voice recorders, Kindles, and other equipment.
+Located on the main floor of the Bortz Library, the FTC is where students, faculty, and staff can gain assistance in the use of various hardware and software.
+We loan video cameras, still cameras, digital voice recorders, presentation clickers, and other equipment.
 We also maintain the classroom presentation technology along with presentation technology for use in other spaces on campus.
-If you need help with Blackboard, working with PowerPoint, editing an image, or creating a .pdf from a paper document, we can help.
+If you need help with Canvas, working with PowerPoint or any of the Microsoft Office products, editing an image, or creating a .pdf from a paper document, we can help.
 Stop by and see us.

 You can now print from your own laptop, tablet, pad, or even phone from the Fuqua Technology Commons.
 Apple users should only have to change from the library wireless network to the FTC Printer network, then print from the HP Laserjet 600 printer.
 PC users may be able to perform the same changes, but they might have to download the printer driver, which they can do from this link.